HOW DO YOU WANT TO HEAL?

 02: IDENTIFYING TARGET AUDIENCE

-multiplicity of marginalized identities
+have multiple marginalized identities

-limited access to professional counseling or healing services
+have limited access to professional counseling or healing services

 03: solidifying ideas